 - Are always honest

 - Understand that the door is now open to any and all questions, especially during your future interviews

 - Realize you may end up acknowledging participation in activities beyond your training or licensure

 - Be prepared to explain what you have learned about…

 - Potential harm to yourself

-- Have you encouraged others to avoid these Situations?
+- Whether you have encouraged others to avoid these situations if applicable

 And, of course, you are welcome to schedule an appointment in the UM University Career Center and/or with the pre-medical advisor in your school/college/program to discuss these matters.